Embedded Analytics TREND

 If you are dealing with enterprise customers, you can’t do without providing a high degree of customization.
 In these scenarios, your users have specific design rules imposed for any corporate application.

-We often see also pre-existing IT framework that will impact the reporting feature they want to embed.
+We often see also pre-existing IT frameworks that impact the embedding of needed reporting features.
 Here, by restricting customization capabilities, you will only end up limiting your customer base.

-The picture is very different if SMBs form the lion’s share of your client roster.
-Given their scale, SMBs are less likely to require too much customization because their focus is not yet in deep-dive analytics features but rather something practical that provides immediate value.
+The picture is very different if small and mid-sized businesses (SMBs) form the lion’s share of your client roster.
+Given their scale, SMBs are less likely to require too much customization because their focus is not yet on deep-dive analytics features but rather something practical that provides immediate value.

 Sean agreed that there’s no single answer when it comes to embedding analytics and that it will vary from customer to customer.
 “Analytics is a vast topic.
 Building the analytical model has to be within your area of expertise – you don’t want your users to reinvent the methods & techniques!”
 By talking to your customer and creating clear user personas at the product design stage, you can arrive at the precise level of customization that’s needed on a day-on-day basis.